mlhartme/stool/site/src/site/documentation/documentation.md

 `-all` operates on all stages

-`-stage` <replaceable>predicate</replaceable> operates on matching stages.
+`-stage` *predicate* operates on matching stages.
 The syntax for predicates is as follows:
             <programlisting>
               or = and {',' and}
               and = expr {'+' expr}